 Visit the Elvis Memorial Chapel and the Audie Murphy Barn, museums in their own right, which were moved to the museum, piece by piece, following the second fire which destroyed the Apacheland Movie Ranch.

-The Superstition Mountain Lost Dutchman Museum is located 3½ miles NE of Apache Junction at 4087 N. Apache Trail.
-Get a feeling of what the ol’ west was really like back at the turn of the century.
+The Superstition Mountain Lost Dutchman Museum is located at 4087 N. Apache Trail, 3½ miles NE of Apache Junction.
+Get a feeling of what the old’ west was really like back at the turn of the century.
 The museum has a variety of exhibits and is open 362 days a year.

 This 20 stamp ore crusher, was donated in 1989 by Mr. and Mrs. Joseph Jones of Albuquerque, New Mexico.

 Twenty eight days were required for five men, all volunteers, to disassemble and move the mill to Apache Junction, Arizona.
 This mill was state of the art technology for recovering gold in the 1800s.

 Rare, historical, surviving equipment of this nature today, can be counted on one hand, let alone in such great condition.